Authentic autism support

 How does it work?

-• 1:1 sessions are held online
+• Most sessions are held online

-• Each session lasts 40-45 minutes
+• Each session lasts around 50 minutes

-• You’ll receive a written summary afterwards
+• You’ll receive a written summary after sessions

-• Ongoing or one-off support available
+Ongoing support

 See what others are saying